 Standard fiancé visa processing takes approximately 3-6 weeks from your biometrics appointment.
 Priority service aims for 5 working days, and Super Priority aims for the next working day.
 Processing times vary by country and may be longer during peak periods or if additional checks are required.

-- UK sponsor must earn minimum £29,000 per year (2026 requirement)
+- UK sponsor must earn minimum £29,000 per year (£38,700 White Paper proposal not yet implemented)

-- Valid for 6 months—must marry and switch to spouse visa within this period
+- Valid for 6 months — must marry and switch to spouse visa within this period

-- Cannot work on a fiancé visa—employment permitted only after spouse visa granted
+- Cannot work on a fiancé visa — employment permitted only after spouse visa granted

 For the most up-to-date information on UK family visa requirements, visit the official gov.uk family visa page.